dotnet/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 ::: moniker range=">= aspnetcore-3.0"

-Two host versions are available: Generic Host and Web Host.
-In ASP.NET Core 3.0 and later, Generic Host is recommended, and Web Host is available only for backwards compatibility.
+Two hosts are available: Generic Host and Web Host.
+Generic Host is recommended, and Web Host is available only for backwards compatibility.

-The code to create Generic Host is in `Program.Main`:
+The code to create a host is in `Program.Main`:

 [!code-csharp[](index/snapshots/3.x/Program1.cs)]